lalitrhombus/trademo/README.md

 -- Created a secand version which is little bit more extensive with few other functinality built in
       `cat file_input.txt | node main.js`

+For running test on the same run command `npm install -g mocha chai; npm test`

+if you want to see the full application with working functional ruby test cases, with setup and unit integration checkout the zip file.